 The deduction is also allowable under section 80GGA in respect of scientific research association or to a university, college or other institutions to be used for scientific research or for research in social or statistical research approved under section 35(1) (ii) or (iii) of the Income-tax Act, for a programme of rural development approved under section 35CCC; for construction of natural resources or for afforestation approved under section 35CCA, etc.

 AMENDMENTS BY THE TAXATION LAWS (AMENDMENT) ACT, 2006

 Explanations are added to sections 35, 35AC, 35CCA and 80GGA to the effect that the deduction to which the assessee is entitled in respect of any sum paid to a scientific research association, university, college or other institution shall not be denied merely on the ground that, subsequent to the payment of such sum by the assessee, the approval granted to the association, university, college or other institution has been withdrawn.

 In section 35AC of the Income-tax Act, after sub-section (2), an explanation has been inserted with effect from the 1st day of April 2006 that the deduction, to which the assessee is entitled in respect of any sum paid to a public sector company or a local authority or to an association or institution for carrying out the eligible project or scheme referred to in this section applies, shall not be denied merely on the ground that subsequent to the payment of such sum by the assessee:

 (a) The approval granted to such association or institution has been withdrawn; or

-(b) The notification notifying eligible project or scheme carried out by the public sector company or local authority or association or institution has been withdrawn.
+(b) The notification notifying eligible projects or schemes carried out by the public sector company or local authority or association or institution has been withdrawn.

-Similar explanation has been added to sections 35, 35CCA and 80GGA.
+A similar explanation has been added to sections 35, 35CCA, and 80GGA.